SamedTemiz/SamedTemiz/README.md

 - I started learning Kotlin.
 For this, I am trying to finish various courses.
 - I just started food information app project and i'll create five activity page for this.
 - Users can calculate calories of food and own bodies.

--In the future, the app may provide users with recipes.
+- In the future, the app may provide users with recipes.